jmuhlenberg/the_love_connection/present.md

 The most important thing I gained was more patience.
 We solved very technical issues that required creative solutions and if I were by myself, I probably wouldn't have tackled such a project in as short amount of time.

 ## Was working on a team better or worse than working alone?
 We worked very successfully as a team.
 I don't think there are necessarily pros or cons, but I see them more as adjustments one needs to make to become a productive team member.
+Where one struggled to resolve an issue another was able to offer a constructive solution or at least a step forward.